-Having an adults only wedding is a great idea for some.
-The ability to have a wedding with no children so you guests can relax without having to worry about them.
-The question you then ask yourself is “how do I tell everyone it is an adult only wedding without sounding rude or upsetting people“.
+Having an adults-only wedding is an excellent idea for some.
+The ability to have a wedding with no children so your guests can relax without having to worry about them can be very tempting.
+The question you then ask yourself is “how do I tell everyone it is an adult-only wedding without sounding rude or upsetting people“.

-No matter with your best efforts there are some who are just opposed to the idea.
-In their mind their children should be invited especially if you are close friends or family.
-Maybe you used to babysit Little Jimmy or they are your nephews and nieces.
-Whatever the reason it is understandable why some people would like children at their wedding.
+No matter with your best efforts, some are just opposed to the idea.
+In their mind, their children should be invited, especially if they are close friends or family.
+Maybe you used to babysit Little Jimmy, or they are your nephews and nieces.
+Whatever the reason, it is understandable why some people would like children at their wedding.

 How To Ask

-With all that being said there are ways to ask for an adults only wedding.
-One person had actually written in all caps “NO CHILDREN” and said that “it’s my wedding and its about me”.
-While this person is correct the person ruffled quite a few feathers as many of their guests finding it quite rude .
-In our professional opinion there are much better ways of asking for “no children”.
+With all that said, there are ways to ask for an adults-only wedding.
+One person had written in all caps “NO CHILDREN” and said that “it’s my wedding and its about me”.
+While this person is correct, the person ruffled quite a few feathers as many of their guests found it quite rude.
+In our professional opinion, there are much better ways of asking for “no children”.

-While we may disagree with this person for being blunt at least they advised the guests that it was an adult only wedding.
+While we may disagree with this person for being blunt at least, they advised the guests that it was an adult-only wedding.
 On more than one occasion people do not like stating its an adult only wedding and try to advise it discreetly.
-The mistake most people make are that they just say something like “keep the kids home so you can have a fun night”.
-This SUGGESTS to keep the kids home but makes it sound optional.
+The mistake most people make is that they just say something like “keep the kids home so you can have a fun night”.
+What this is suggesting is to keep the kids home but makes it sound optional.

-Another way people can cause confusion is that they ask their close friends and family to pass it onto other guests that its a adults only wedding.
-It can cause quite a few problems because not everyone is notified.
-Secondly some people are a little offended they were not told directly and instead told through second hand information.
+Another way people cause confusion is when they ask their close friends and family to pass it onto other guests that it’s an adults-only wedding.
+It can cause quite a few problems because not everyone was notified.
+Secondly, some people are a little offended they were not told directly and instead found out through second-hand information.
 We often give clients a couple of ways they can go about this.
 Firstly they can put a positive spin on it in the invitation.
 Some good examples are:

 - Children are more than welcome at the ceremony but the evening is for the adults.